-Russell Mark OAM will be inducted into the Sport Australia Hall of Fame on October 10 2019 as an Athlete Member for the sport of shooting.
+Russell Mark OAM was inducted into the Sport Australia Hall of Fame on October 10 2019 as an Athlete Member for the sport of shooting.
 In 2009 he was named by the International Shooting Sports Federation as the greatest ever Double Trap competitor and one of the top 10 greatest marksmen of all time.

 Mark entered the sport almost by accident when, as a teenager, he injured an ankle in his preferred sport of Australian Rules Football and took up shooting as a diversion while he recovered.
 By that time, he was hooked on it, having quickly mastered the hand-to-eye co-ordination required to hit two clay targets, ten centimetres in diameter, flying away from the shooter at 100kph, with less than one second to do it.

 He went on to compete at six Olympic Games between 1988 and 2012, and although missing selection for Athens 2004, he attended when he was appointed an Athlete Liaison Officer for the Australian Olympic Team.
 Mark’s selection for six Olympic Games is one fewer than the record of seven established by equestrian Andrew Hoy.

 At the Atlanta 1996 Olympic Games Mark won the gold medal in the double trap, setting a world record of 189 points by hitting 48 of 50 targets in the final round.
 That made him the first shotgun shooter to win all four of the world’s major individual titles -the World Cup, the World Cup Final, the World Championship and the Olympics.
 When he won silver in the double trap at the Sydney 2000 Olympic Games, he completed the set of silver medals in all four majors as well.